 Mini Muffins: Line a mini muffin tin for enough for 24-30 muffins and fill liners nearly full.
 Bake for 10-12 minutes.

-Top with Oats or Turbinado Sugar: Give your muffins a topping by sprinkling on some oats or coarse turbinado sugar before baking.
+Top with Oats or Turbinado Sugar: Give your muffins a topping by sprinkling on some oats or coarse turbinado sugar before baking (just like in this lemon poppyseed version).

-Chocolate Chip Banana Muffins: Fold in 1 cup chocolate chips after combining the batter.
+Chocolate Chip Banana Muffins: Fold in 1 cup chocolate chips after combining the batter (or try making some Chocolate Chip Muffins).

 Or Other Favorite Mix-Ins: You can also stir in up to 1 of a cup of add ins such as: